marshalloffutt/BadSuperbowlNamer/README.md

 # BadSuperbowlNamer

-An exercise in TDD (Test Driven Development) where we convert integers to Roman Numerals, and then test a series of cases.
-This solution uses the Dictionary method as a lookup for conversion.
+An exercise in TDD (Test Driven Development) where we wrote an application incrementally via test cases that can convert integers to Roman Numerals and vice versa.

 Test Cases
 --------